sisl/FeatureLearningPrefs/README.md

 ```

 ## Network Visualization
-To visualize the network for user 1, run the following lines in a Jupyter notebook"
+To visualize the network for user 1, run the following lines in a Jupyter notebook:
 ```
 include("driving_simulate.jl")
 include("driving_viz.jl")